backdrop-ops/docs.backdropcms.org/www/modules/contrib/feeds/README.md

 Libraries support
 -----------------

-If you are using Libraries module, you can place external libraries in the Libraries module's search path (for instance /libraries.
+If you are using the Libraries module, you can place external libraries in the Libraries module's search path (for instance /libraries).
 The only external library used at the moment is SimplePie.

 Libraries found in the libraries search path are preferred over libraries in `feeds/libraries/`.